Exhibition Design, Blog, User Research, Information Graphics, Illustration

-In January 2012 I received full funding from Carnegie Mellon University to present the project and my research at the Hawaii International Conference on Arts and the Humanities in Honolulu.
+In January 2012 I presented the project and my research at the Hawaii International Conference on Arts and the Humanities in Honolulu.

-In March 2012, The American Jewish Museum hosted a month long exhibit that displayed the box, collected data, in depth research and the physical fears that were submitted.
-I arranged, designed and constructed the entire exhibit and marketing.
+In March 2012, Pittsburgh's JCC hosted a month long exhibit that displayed the box, in depth research, and the physical fears that were submitted.
+I arranged, designed and constructed the exhibit and marketing.

 The exhibit remained true to the participative nature of theFearbox project by allowing viewers to physically add to the show.
-They could submit their own fear in the box, open an old fear and pin it to the wall or write their own response to fear.
-A well designed hierarchy organized the information.
+Each could submit their own fear in the box, open an old fear and pin it to the wall, or write their own response to fear.

-theFearbox exhibit took full advantage of the unique space provided by the American Jewish Museum.
+theFearbox exhibit took full advantage of the unique space provided by the JCC.

 The columns act as interactive stations that encourage participation and a physical connection with the exhibit.

 As time progressed, the exhibit expanded with contributions from viewers, encouraging them to revisit the project and discuss it with others.
-The Community Center location means hundreds of individuals passed through the space daily.
-The exhibit was designed with this in mind, to create a full experience for the community rather than simply a display of finding.
-It allows interaction and understanding on a more personal level than a typical art gallery.
+The exhibit's location in a community center meant hundreds of individuals passed through the space daily.
+The exhibit was designed with this in mind, to create a full experience for the community rather than simply a display of findings.

 Wall of Fears